nickambrose7/Workout-API/README.md

 ### Installation

-> Download the source code from our github: https://github.com/CSC-365/WorkoutAPIProject
+> Download the source code from github: https://github.com/nickambrose7/Workout-API

 ## Usage

-> Use the vercel link listed on our github page and visit /docs to access the api functions.
-> There you can test the various functions our api offers.
-- **Users Functions**
+> **Users Functions**
 - Create a user based on personal information
 - Retrieve a user's information based on their id
 >